Coat of arms of Oldenburg

 The coat of arms of Oldenburg is the coat of arms associated with the state of Oldenburg, a county, duchy and then grand duchy that existed between 1101 and 1918.
-The arms are also associated with the parts of the House of Oldenburg that ruled the state.
+The arms are often associated with the parts of the House of Oldenburg that ruled the state.

+History

+The coats of arms used by the rulers of Oldenburg changed considerably over time.
+Lines of the house of Oldenburg began using a coat of arms in the 12th century.
+The ruling counts increased this in accordance with personal preference and political calculations over time.